Related Topics

 1. Targeting those who are socially isolated

 Many older adults live alone.
 This social isolation can lead to loneliness, which makes some people more eager to interact with a friendly voice on the other end of the phone (or email or text message).
 Scammers are skilled at using "grooming" tactics to exploit the person they’re targeting.
-This involves creating a deep sense of trust, uncovering that person’s vulnerabilities, and using this information to manipulate them for their own personal gain.
+Grooming involves creating a deep sense of trust, uncovering vulnerabilities, and using this information to manipulate victims for their own personal gain.

 What's more, scammers know older adults in solo households are less likely to talk a situation through with another person who may realize something is off.